GreenGiraffe1/Caesars-Cipher/README.md

 # Caesar's Cipher
-Caesar's Cipher is a single-page Angular web app for creating encrypted messages to share with friends.
+Caesar's Cipher is a single-page AngularJS web app for creating encrypted messages to share with friends.

 ## Setup